EGI-Federation/documentation/content/en/internal/configuration-database/site_certification_required_information/_index.md

 ---
-title: Required fields for site registration
+title: Site registration requirements
 weight: 100
 type: "docs"
 description:
-  "Information for registering a site into the Configuration Database"
+  "Information required for registering a site into the Configuration Database"
 ---

 With the help of its NGI Operation Centre, the site has to register their resources in a central database named the [Configuration Database](../../../internal/configuration-database).
 The following is an example of how to fill in the database and should be to sent (by email) to the NGI manager(s).

 ## Required information